Antonio-III/obsidian-notes/BSU/Emerging Technologies.md

 And **people who say they have influence in politics believe social media can bring issues to the attention of elected officials**, as well as **believing social media can influence policy decisions**.
 The authors cite 60% of those who have political influence in Germany say social media is at least somewhat effective for influencing policy decisions, while 43% who say they have no influence agree.

 #### Younger people more often see social media as a benefit to democracy

-Figure:
+Figure 8:
 ![[Young Adults More Positive About Social Media.png]]

-In the countries surveyed, 14 out of 19 countries had young adults (18~29) say that social media's impact on politics has been a good thing compared to older people (30~49, and 50+).
+In the countries surveyed, 14 out of 19 countries had **young adults (18~29) say that social media's impact on politics has been a good thing compared to older people** (30~49, and 50+).
 The exception is Italy where slightly more of older adults (ages 30~49) see social media as a positive thing, at 62%, where younger adults agree at 60%.
 But the **youngest group is consistently ahead of the oldest group** (50+), being ahead by at least eight percentage points.

 Additionally, the oldest group is consistently behind their younger peers, and is the group least likely to agree that social media has been a good thing for politics.
 They are at least 6 percentage points behind the second-oldest group (ages 30~49), with the exception of Belgium, where the gap between the two oldest groups is 2 percentage points.